rcook/beginning-practical-haskell/part02.md

 ## More function application

 We've already discussed function application.
 At this point it's worth mentioning Haskell's other function application operator: `$`.
-This is semantically identical to our existing function application model, using whitespace, but we different, much lower, precedence.
+This is semantically identical to our existing function application model, using whitespace, but with different, much lower, precedence.
 It is used to reduce the need for parentheses and is commonly used to reduce code's visual clutter.
 Consider our toy functions again:

 ```ghci
 λ> (sqrt . squareSumWith3) 4